 There are only two instances in BC where the use of the word "accredited" is appropriate:

-- In BC, the formal application of the term "accredited" to institutions as a whole is limited to those private institutions that have successfully undergone the voluntary accreditation process of the Private Career Training Institutions Agency (PCTIA).
-The PCTIA accreditation process is required to establish eligibility to participate in provincial and federal student financial assistance programs.
-It does not imply or guarantee that courses or programs taken at PCTIA accredited institutions will be recognized for transfer credit at any of the public post-secondary institutions.
+In BC, the formal application of the term "accredited" to institutions as a whole is limited to those private institutions that have successfully undergone the voluntary certification process of the Private Training Institutions Branch (PTIB) of the BC Ministry of Advanced Education which administers the Private Training Act and associated regulations.
+This process is required to establish eligibility to participate in provincial and federal student financial assistance programs.
+It does not imply or guarantee that courses or programs taken at these institutions will be recognized for transfer credit at any of the public post-secondary institutions.
+Note: These processes were formerly overseen by the Private Career and Training Institutions Authority (PCTIA) which was dissolved in 2014.